NovqiGarrix/novo/README.md

 # Novo

-## Novo is a Future of Mongodb Object Modeling for Deno.js
+Novo is a simple Object Data Modeling (ODM) for MongoDB.
+Novo is created for your Mongodb project in Deno.

-Novo is created for your Mongodb Object Modeling in Deno.js environment.
 It's easy to use and blazingly fast.
-The syntaxs are pretty the same with Mongoose (The most popular Mongodb Object Modeling for Node.js)

 ## TODOs